Glen Lake Community School

-Glen Lake Community School (GLCS) is a public, coeducational K–12 school in Kasson Township, Leelanau County, Michigan.
+Glen Lake Community School (GLCS) is a public, coeducational K–12 school in Kasson Township, Leelanau County, in the U.S. state of Michigan.
 Located between Burdickville and Maple City, Glen Lake Community School serves most of southwest and central Leelanau County, and lies near the eponymous Glen Lake.

 Most of the school district is in Leelanau County.
 Places in the district include Cedar, Empire, Glen Arbor, and Maple City.
 Townships in the district include Empire, Glen Arbor, Kasson, and parts of Centerville, Cleveland, and Solon.
 The district also includes a portion of Platte Township, Benzie County.

 History

 The Glen Lake Community Schools District was established in 1958, consolidating the declining local school districts of Cedar, Empire, Glen Arbor, and Maple City.

 Demographics

 The demographic breakdown of the 674 students enrolled in 2021–22 was: